samd-systems/palo-alto-labs/Incident-BGP-Return-Path-Blackhole-on-Palo-Alto-NGFW/README.md

 1. Reviewed the headquarters firewall traffic logs to confirm the ICMP session was permitted and forwarded into the VPN tunnel interface.
 2. Verified the remote firewall received the ICMP request through the tunnel.
 3. Examined the BGP session and Local RIB.
 The session remained established and all headquarters /24 prefixes were present.
 4. Compared the BGP Local RIB with the active routing table.
-The headquarters prefixes were absent from the routing table, leaving the default route as the only forwarding match toward the outside interface.
+The headquarters prefixes were absent from the routing table, leaving the default route as the only forwarding path toward the outside interface.

 ## Root Cause